LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W08-D1-Forms.md

 The row and cols attributes determine the size.
 The wrap attribute determines the type of line warp: hard or soft.
 - Hard: Carriage-return and line-feed character codes are inserted into the text where it wraps.

   *Note: this doesn't seem to work in the current version of Firefox for Windows.*
-- Soft: No caracter codes are inserted where the text wraps.
+- Soft: No character codes are inserted where the text wraps.

 ```html
 <label for="review">Describe the trail</label>